frittna/mariner2cam/README.rst

 it is work in Progress but is working and based on this tutorial (in german at the moment)
    ========   ============   ============   ============   ============   ============

 Mariner2Cam 3D-Drucker Monitoring Tool - mit Pi Zero W 2 - Trixie 64-bit-lite OS                  Stand: 01.Juni 2026  @frittn
-mit Pi-CSI-Kamera-Support 1296x960 30fps + weitere Maßnahmen für sicheren Betrieb auch online There is an outdated Instruction for Zero 1.1 wich was not compatible to this skripts but i sold my Zero 1.1 so its not updated anymore. see "Anleitung - Mariner2 - PI Zero W 1.1+2 outdated (ARM6).txt" for Zero 1.1
+mit Pi-CSI-Kamera-Support 1296x960 30fps + weitere Maßnahmen für sicheren Betrieb auch online There is more primitive Solution for Zero 1.1 wich was NOT COMPATIBLE to these skripts to get it workling but i sold my Zero 1.1 so its not updated.
+See "Anleitung - Mariner2 - PI Zero W 1.1+2 outdated (ARM6).txt" for Zero 1.1 only.

 Screenshots:
 Screenshot1maxDB.jpg